aadyr/group4-cicd-capstone/README.md

 <img src="https://github.com/aadyr/group4-cicd-capstone/blob/dev/Group4-CICD-Diagram.png" />

 This defines a human-readable name for the GitHub Action workflow.

+This CI/CD workflow is set to run automatically when certain events happen in the GitHub repository.
+Specifically, it's triggered when code is pushed to the "dev" or "main" branches.
+These branches are where developers collaborate on code changes.

 It helps to identify what this particular workflow does at a glance.
 Nothing happens after this; it's a descriptor.
 No files generated.